-To test the differences between different approximations, the equations are solved using a finite volume discretization on a staggered grid.
-The numerical methods used for the different approximations that appear at Table 1 have some differences, so we will explain the scheme for the fully compressible case and then give some pointers to solve the others.
+To test the differences between the various approximations, the equations are solved using a finite volume discretization on a staggered grid.
+The numerical methods used for the different approximations that appear in table 1 have some differences, so we will explain the scheme for the fully compressible case and then give some pointers to solve the others.

-For the full compressible case, at each time-step, the density ρ and entropy s are updated according to the continuity (2.9) and entropy (2.11) equations, using the velocity and temperature fields (v_x, v_z) and T from the previous time-step.
-The time-stepping method is the ADI method (Alternating Direction Implicit).
+For the fully compressible case, at each time step, the density ρ and entropy s are updated according to the continuity (2.9) and entropy (2.11) equations, using the velocity and temperature fields (v_x, v_z) and T from the previous time step.
+The timestepping method is the alternating direction implicit (ADI) method.
 The equations are discretized in two steps, where each step solves for one direction alone, first in the x direction, then in the z direction.
 The advantage of this method is that the equations in each step have a simpler structure and can be solved efficiently with a tridiagonal matrix algorithm.
-The boundary conditions for entropy are set from the physical boundary conditions on temperature T and from the value of pressure P at the previous time-step.
+The boundary conditions for entropy are set from the physical boundary conditions on temperature T and from the value of pressure Pat the previous time step.
 Then, pressure P and temperature T are computed from the new density ρ and entropy s using the equation of state for ideal gases (3.3) and (3.2).
 Finally, the velocity field (v_x, v_z) is updated knowing P and ρ by solving Stokes' equation (2.10).
-This is achieved using UMFPACK (Unsymmetric MultiFrontal method, Davis 2004, 2006).
+This is achieved using UMFPACK (Unsymmetric MultiFrontal method; Davis 2004, 2006).
 This modern inversion package allows this inversion to be extremely fast without the requirement to save all the pre-inversion coefficients and then all the elements of the resulting sparse matrix.
-Moreover, on a fixed grid with a constant dynamic viscosity, the LU factorisation has to be performed only once at the beginning, the solve step remaining at each time step being performed very efficiently.
+Moreover, on a fixed grid with a constant dynamic viscosity, the LU factorization has to be performed only once at the beginning, the solve step remaining at each time step being performed very efficiently.

-The numerical scheme for the anelastic approximation model is subtly different because the general continuity equation is replaced by its zeroth-order expansion which does not depend on time.
-Therefore the scheme in this case is as follows at each time-step: first, we obtain the entropy perturbation s' by solving the entropy equation from the previous time-step using, as before, the ADI method for the time discretization.
-Temperature boundary conditions are imposed on s' (expressed from (3.9)), using the pressure field P' from the previous timestep.
+The numerical scheme for the anelastic approximation model is subtly different because the general continuity equation is replaced by its zeroth-order expansion, which does not depend on time.
+Therefore the scheme in this case is as follows at each time step.
+Firstly, we obtain the entropy perturbation s' by solving the entropy equation from the previous time step using, as before, the ADI method for the time discretization.
+Temperature boundary conditions are imposed on s' (expressed from (3.9)), using the pressure field P' from the previous time step.
 Secondly, we solve the linear system composed of Stokes and continuity equations in order to compute simultaneously the velocity vector field (v_x, v_z) and pressure perturbations P'.
 The source term is the entropy perturbation s' obtained just before.
 However, the solution to the pressure perturbation is not unique because only the gradient of P'/ρ_a is relevant.
 There is a single free parameter that we have to specify and we use this opportunity to enforce mass conservation: the pressure perturbations P' and the previously computed entropy perturbations s' must be such that using the linearized equation of state, whereby ρ' is a function of s' and P'.
-Stokes, continuity and (5.1) are solved simultaneously as a single linear system.
-Finally, temperature T' and density ρ' perturbations are updated knowing s' and P' using equations (3.10) and (3.11).
+The Stokes and continuity equations and (5.1) are solved simultaneously as a single linear system.
+Finally, temperature T' and density ρ' perturbations are updated knowing s' and P' using (3.10) and (3.11).

-$$\int{\Omega} \rho'(x, z, t) dx dz = 0, \tag{5.1}$$
+$$\int{\Omega} \rho'(x, z, t) \,\mathrm{d}x \,\mathrm{d}z = 0, \tag{5.1}$$